-Aspect Impact Management & Mitigation Measure(s) Key Performance Indicator (KPI) Responsible Person Resources Timeline Occupational Health and Safety -When working on and moving around the site, employees and visitors should be properly equipped with adequate personal protective equipment (PPE) such as coveralls, gloves, safety boots, earplugs, dust masks, safety glasses, etc depending on the project phase. -The Proponent must avail adequate and appropriate PPE to all workers and visitors. -Timeously recording and reporting of all health and safety incidences. -Regular health screening of workers -Bi-annual health and safety audits doneAll onsite workers and visitors equipped with PPE. -Site/Project Manager (holds overall responsibility) -SHE Officer -Funds to acquire health and safety related equipment. and to pay for employee medical services -First Aid training for at least 1 personnel at the work site Throughout the project phases and when required Health and safety Accidental fire outbreak -Portable fire extinguishers should be provided on site. -No open fires to be created by project personnel. -Potential flammable areas and structures should be marked as such with clearly visible signage. -No Fires recorded (due to presence of workers) -Site Manager -SHE Officer -Fire extinguishers (1 per vehicle) and 1 per working site Throughout construction and operational phases Archaeology and heritage Accidental disturbance and destruction of archaeological or heritage -Caution should be exercised when carrying out excavations associated with the project activities if archaeological/heritage remains are discovered. -Preservation of all artefacts that are discovered around project area -Cessation of work upon -Site ManagerConstruction Contractor -SHE Officer -Archaeologist -Salvage equipment -Flag tapes -GPS (site marking) -Technical Staff/Consultant As and when required, prior to site setup activities and upon encounter. -Archaeologist to be present
+Aspect Impact Management & Mitigation Measure(s) Key Performance Indicator (KPI) Responsible Person Resources Timeline Occupational Health and Safety -When working on and moving around the site, employees and visitors should be properly equipped with adequate personal protective equipment (PPE) such as coveralls, gloves, safety boots, earplugs, dust masks, safety glasses, etc depending on the project phase. -The Proponent must avail adequate and appropriate PPE to all workers and visitors. -Timeously recording and reporting of all health and safety incidences. -Regular health screening of workers -Bi-annual health and safety audits done. -All onsite workers and visitors equipped with PPE. -Site/Project Manager (holds overall responsibility) -SHE Officer -Funds to acquire health and safety related equipment. and to pay for employee medical services - First Aid training for at least 1 personnel at each work site Throughout the project phases and when required Health and safety Accidental fire outbreak Portable fire extinguishers should be provided on site.
+No open fires to be created by project personnel.
+Potential flammable areas and structures should be marked as such with clearly visible signage. -No Fires recorded (due to presence of workers) -Site Manager -SHE Officer -Fire extinguishers (1 per vehicle) and 1 per working site Throughout construction and operational phases Archaeology and heritage Accidental disturbance and destruction of archaeological or heritage -Caution should be exercised when carrying out excavations associated with the project activities if archaeological/heritage remains are discovered. -Preservation of all artefacts that are discovered around project area -Cessation of work upon -Site Manager Construction Contractor -SHE Officer -Archaeologist -Salvage equipment -Flag tapes -GPS (site marking) -Technical Staff/Consultant As and when required, prior to site setup activities and upon encounter. -Archaeologist to be present during

-Aspect Impact Management & Mitigation Measure(s) Key Performance Indicator (KPI) Responsible Person Resources Timeline objects and sites -Identified of any archaeological significant objects on the site should not be disturbed but are to be reported to the project Environmental/Safety officer or National Heritage Council offices for further instructions and actions. discovery/unearthing of unknown objects (Archaeologist to help identify and advise on heritage object discovery) during the earth workings -Workers should be educated to not destroy or throw away but report (to the environmental/Safety officer) of any unknown object found/discovered on site. -The worksite manager should familiarise themselves with the National Heritage Council's Chance Find Procedure (please refer to Appendix 1 of this document) and if uncertain about the procedure should receive training by a suitably qualified archaeologist with respect to the identification of archaeological/heritage remains and the procedures to follow if such remains are discovered throughout the project activities' duration.
-Social conflicts Job seeking, private property The Proponent should inform their workers about the importance of -No complaints of property theft or -Site Manager -SHE Officer -Grievance logbook Throughout the phases
+Aspect Impact Management & Mitigation Measure(s) Key Performance Indicator (KPI) Responsible Person Resources Timeline objects and sites -Identified of any archaeological significant objects on the site should not be disturbed but are to be reported to the project Environmental/Safety officer or National Heritage Council offices for further instructions and actions. -Workers should be educated to not destroy or throw away but report (to the environmental/Safety officer) of any unknown object found/discovered on site. -The worksite manager should familiarise themselves with the National Heritage Council's Chance Find Procedure (please Indicator (KPI) discovery/unearthing of unknown objects Person (Archaeologist to help identify and advise on heritage object discovery) the workings earth refer to Appendix 1 of this document) and if uncertain about the procedure should receive training by a suitably qualified archaeologist with respect to the identification of archaeological/heritage remains and the procedures to follow if such remains are discovered throughout the project activities' duration.
+Social conflicts Job seeking, private property The Proponent should inform their workers about the -No complaints of property theft or -Site Manager -SHE Officer -Grievance logbook Throughout phases the